FurkanYlmz97/Letter-Recognition/README.md

 # Letter-Recognition
-Python code for single-layer perceptron from sctrach.
+Python code for single-layer perceptron from scratch.
 (Only numpy has been used)